-There is a company wide acknowledgment that the risk posed to the marine environment from a marine incident is severe.
+There is a company-wide acknowledgment that the risk posed to the marine environment from a marine incident is severe.
 The Company has adopted a great deal of preventative measures to limit this risk factor.
-The firs is to limit human error, and the second is to maintain the vessel's machinery to the highest possible standard.
+The first is to limit human error, and the second is to maintain the vessel's machinery to the highest possible standard.

 In order to limit human error the Company has developed an internal training program for all seagoing staff.
-This includes simulator exercises designed to improve navigational skills and awareness by putting officer through various weather, sea and port conditions.
-Furthermore, the Company also ensures that all engineers employed on ships with new modern engines have undergone engine model specifi rigorous training program aimed at enhancing their ability to maintain engines and avoid any fuel or sludge discharge or any breakdowns.
+This includes simulator exercises designed to improve navigational skills and awareness by putting officers through various weather, sea and port conditions.
+Furthermore, the Company also ensures that all engineers employed on ships with new modern engines have undergone engine model specific rigorous training program aimed at enhancing their ability to maintain engines and avoid any fuel or sludge discharge or any breakdowns.

-The above graph demonstrates the number of MARPOL violations (left-hand axis) resulting in an insurance claim and Vessel Operating days (right-hand axis) from 2009-2017.
-For the purpose of the analysis, any incident counts as a violation if it is resulted in an insurance claim.
-The Company witnessed Nil MARPOL violation in 2017.
-The Company aims to have zero MARPOL violations in 2018 and that none of our vessels are detained as a result of a MARPOL violation.
+The above graph demonstrates the number of MARPOL violations (left-hand axis) resulting in an insurance claim and Vessel Operating days (right-hand axis) from 2010-2018.
+For the purpose of the analysis, any incident counts as a violation if it results in an insurance claim.
+The Company witnessed one MARPOL violation in 2018 when the Company was penalized for an oil sheen noticed in the vicinity of one of our ships.
+This was unfortunate because there was no leak from our ship and our Master himself notified the agents; but local authorities found it convenient to pin it on us and since it was a difficult jurisdiction, we had to accept it.
+As always, the Company aims to have zero MARPOL violations in 2019.